University and Vocational Education

 - ABF NEVER PAYS FOR TRAVEL.

-- Grant payments are always and only made to schools (or in the UK to the loan company) on behalf of the student on behalf of the student.
+- Scholarship payments are always and only made to schools on behalf of the student on behalf of the student.
 Students never receive checks or cash individually.

 - Students who fail to attend classes after ABF’s grant was paid to the school cannot under any circumstance withdraw the funds in their student account at the school.
 In these cases funds will be returned to ABF.